aeslaughter/moose/docs/content/utilities/moose_docs_old/moose_markdown/extensions/templates.md

 website by warping the relatively basic html provided by the markdown into a template, using [materialize](http://materializecss.com/).

-The configuration options for this extension are included in \ref{TemplateExtension}.
+The configuration options for this extension are included in [TemplateExtension].
 The most critical of the provided options is the "template" options.
 This specifies the the template to utilize.
 If creating a new template the file must reside in the "templates" directory next to the "moosedocs.py" executable.